Strong and healthy vision makes almost every aspect of life easier. Most people are familiar with 20/20 vision, but 20/15 vision is even better.

 Table of Contents

 If you have 20/15 vision, you can see things at 20 feet that people with normal 20/20 vision can see at 15 feet.
-This means you have vision that is better than 20/20.
+This means you have vision that is better than 20/20, but not quite as good as 20/10.

 Eye doctors can perform various tests to determine vision acuity.